Renewals are scheduled to go live early October 2020. We will notify all licensees via email once the system goes live.

 Continuing Education Requirements

 Regulations have been implemented and/or proposed for all professions under the Board of Medicine which will require licensees to complete at least 10% of their required total continuing education hours in topics identified by the Director of the Department of Health as public health priorities.
 For example, physicians have a fifty (50) hour requirement so at least five (5) hours must be in a topic designated as a public health priority.
 The Director of the Department of Health has now issued a notice identifying acceptabled public health priorities, a copy of which can be found online HERE.
-This new requirement is part of the existing CE requirements, which are outlined below for each profession:
+This new requirement will go into effect for the next renewal cycle covering 01/01/2021 to 12/31/2022.

 - Physicians (MD/DO) - Fifty (50) hours of CE every two (2) years, which includes two (2) hours in the subject of LGBTQ cultural competency, and at least one (1) course in the subject of pharmacology.